wilkinghoff/f1-ev/README.md

 ## Instructions

-Just run the script and pass the folders containing the predictions and the folder containing the labels as arguments.
+Just run the script and pass the folders containing the predictions and the folder containing the labels as arguments:
+TODO: add example

 ## Reference